Azure-for-Academics/Azure-for-Academics.github.io/courses/data/index.md

 ## Course Materials

  * On-demand course videos
- * Scheduled Live Office Hours with Course Instructor.
-Submit your questions in advance of scheduled office hours at [https://aka.ms/university-azure/questions](https://aka.ms/university-azure/questions)
+ * Have Questions?
+Submit your questions to [https://aka.ms/university-azure/questions](https://aka.ms/university-azure/questions)

 > To fulfil the course, you would need to [get your Azure subscription](/getting-azure/)